-- 2. To import a new key pair, click Import Key Pair. - 3.
-On the Import Key Pair window, click Choose PKCS12 File and select the .p12 file to upload it. - 4.
-In the File Password field, enter the password to the keystore file. - 5.
-In the Alias field, specify the alias of the certificate in the keystore file that you want to use for the Admin Console SSL Certificate, if required. - If the .p12 file being imported for TLS key pair contains a single alias, PingCentral accepts the file without requiring an alias. - If the .p12 file being imported for TLS key pair contains multiple aliases, PingCentral requires the alias. - 6.
-In the Key Password field, enter the password for the selected certificate if the PKCS12 file requires a separate password for the key. - 7.
-Click Import. - 8.
+- 5. In the Alias field, specify the alias of the certificate in the key store file that you want to use for the Admin Console SSL Certificate, if required. - If the .p12 file being imported for the TLS key pair contains a single alias, PingCentral accepts the file without requiring an alias. - If the .p12 file being imported for TLS key pair contains multiple aliases, PingCentral requires the alias. - 6.
+In the Key Password field, enter the password for the selected certificate if the PKCS12 file requires a separate password for the key.

+- 7. Click Import. - 8.
 Restart PingCentral.

-After PingCentral restarts, you will be able to access PingCentral without receiving a certificate warning.
+After PingCentral restarts, you can access PingCentral without receiving a certificate warning.